galbiston/geosparql-jena/README.md

 ### Spatial Index
 A Spatial Index can be created to improve searching of a dataset.
-The Spatial Index is unique to the dataset and cannot be shared.
+The Spatial Index is expected to be unique to the dataset and should not be shared between datasets.
 Once built the Spatial Index cannot have additional items added to it.

 A Spatial Index is required for the `jena-spatial` property functions and is optional for the GeoSPARQL spatial relations.
 Only a single SRS can be used for a Spatial Index and it is recommended that datasets are converted to a single SRS, see `GeoSPARQLOperations`.

+Setting up a Spatial Index can be done through `io.github.galbiston.geosparql_jena.configuration.GeoSPARQLConfig`.
-The methods for building, loading and saving Spatial Indexes are provided in `io.github.galbiston.geosparql_jena.spatial.SpatialIndex`.
+Additional methods for building, loading and saving Spatial Indexes are provided in `io.github.galbiston.geosparql_jena.spatial.SpatialIndex`.

 ### Units URI
 Spatial/coordinate reference systems use a variety of measuring systems for defining distances.